- Be able to list and discuss the most common acute training variables in fitness.

 This is when a program progresses from low-intensity to high-intensity across the whole macrocycle.

-It is a much more predictable program than other ones as it progresses in a linear and constant fashion.
+It is a much more predictable program than other ones as it progresses linearly and constantly.

 This type of periodization follows an alternating pattern.

-The training volume and intensity roll through a program and can change on a daily or weekly basis.
+The training volume and intensity roll through a program and can change daily or weekly.